 - a.
-Textbook and Other Materials: Fundamentals of Medium/Heavy Duty Commercial Vehicle Systems, by Gus Wright and Owen C. Duffy, published by Jones & Barlett Learning CDX Automotive, ISBN 9781284041163; tools per provided list - b.
+Fundamentals of Mobile Heavy Equipment Online Access: ISBN 9781284178470 - b.
 Attendance Policy: (see current college catalog for policy).
-Additionally student that attains 3 absences, will be administratively dropped from all classes.
+Additionally, student that attains 3 absences, will be administratively dropped from all classes.
 An absence will be issued when a student attends less than one half (1/2) the scheduled time, for that particular day.
 Three (3) tardy circumstances are equal to one absence.
 A tardy circumstance will also occur for the following: - 1.
-Not staying on task 1 tardy

-- 2. Improper use of electronic devices (during lab time) 1 tardy

-- 3. Not using safety glasses in the lab 1 Absence

-- 4. Unsafe lab area conditions 2X tardy
+Not staying on task 1 tardy - 2.
+Improper use of electronic devices (during lab time) 1 tardy - 3.
+Not using safety glasses in the lab 1 Absence - 4.
+Unsafe lab area conditions 2X tardy - a.

-- a.
 Not operating equipment or handling components safely

 - b.
-Not maintaining your lab area clean of spills or tripping hazarders

-- 5. Disrupting class 2 X tardy
+Not maintaining your lab area clean of spills or tripping hazarders 5.
+Disrupting class 2 X tardy

 - a.
 Horse-playing

 - b.
 Profanity

 - c.
 Allowing other students to disrupt your lab time

 - d.
 Using ear buds/head phones during class

 - e.
 Any disruptive behavior